-Complimentary dockage on the super yacht dock ended yesterday so today was spent on the Slipway in Nelson’s Dockyard.
-Things have been much calmer on this side of the harbour as we continue to come down from the excitement of Classics week.
-There is change in the air as the classic folks sail off and the new shiny, fast boats arrive for another regatta starting next week.
+Complimentary dockage on the superyacht dock ended yesterday, so today was spent on the Slipway in Nelson’s Dockyard.
+Things have been much calmer on this side of the harbor as we continue to come down from the excitement of Classics week.
+There is a change in the air as the classic folks sail off and the new shiny, fast boats arrive for another regatta starting next week.
 I am a huge fan of sailing regattas.
-The intense energy, comaradere, and rapport is hard to match.
-Classics week is especially fun because it attracts genuine, down to earth, salt of the earth type people.
-But all good things must end and besides, to maintain that level of energy would be impossible.
+The intense energy, camaraderie, and rapport are hard to match.
+Classics week is especially fun because it attracts genuine, down-to-earth, salt-of-the-earth type people.
+But all good things must end, and besides, to maintain that level of energy would be impossible.

 Related VoyageView All Voyages

 via Dominica, The Grenadines, Martinique, St. Barts

 Our spring Caribbean voyage covers the length of the Lesser Antilles, allowing us to spend plenty of time exploring both above and below the Caribbean Sea.
 Unique to this program is that we end by challenging crews from around the globe at the world-renowned Antigua Classic Yacht Regatta.Availability: Three spaces View Details